digdir/designsystemet/README.md

 ---

-## How to contribute to this project 🫶
+## How to contribute 🫶

-dd

-### Cr

-### Styling components with CSS Modules

-Styling should primarily be done in scss files using css variables.
-The scss files should end with `.module.scss`, so unique classnames will be generated.
-This ensures we will not run into naming collision issues with classnames.

-We are using Figma as our design tool, and we are extracting tokens directly from Figma that can be used in code.
-These tokens are defined in the [figma-design-tokens repository](https://github.com/Altinn/figma-design-tokens).
-New components should ideally be using design tokens from there to define their layout.
-Before work is started on the component, you should discuss with the UX group first, because they need to define the tokens for the components.

-### Running tests with React Testing Library

-### Linting with ESLint and Stylelint
+If you have feedback on something related to the design system, feel free to create an issue in this repo.

+Any feedback is greatly appreciated! 🙏

+Do you want to get more involved?
+Send us an email at `designsystem@digdir.no`.

+### Contribute code through pull requests

+The main branch of this repo is locked, so all code has to come through pull requests.

+In order for a pull request to be able to be merged in, the following has to be in order:

+- A code owner has to approve the pull request.
+- Commit messages have to be in line with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+- There has to be no linting or formatting errors in your code.

 ---

+## How to write and structure your code 📝

+We have created some guidelines and coding standards for writing code in this project to ensure a pleasant and consitant developer experience for everyone.

+### Generel guidelines

+The general guidelines apply for all code that is contributed.

+#### Styling with CSS Modules

+Styling should primarily be done in CSS files using CSS variables.
+The CSS files should end with `.module.css`.
+This creates a CSS module that makes sure any class defined inside do not collide with classes from other CSS modules.
+The CSS class wil look something like this in the final HTML: `Title__2C7KE`.

+Use camelCase for naming your CSS classes.
+Example: `.mainTitle`.

+We use Figma as our design tool, and extract tokens directly to be used in code.
+These tokens are defined in the Design Tokens NPM package.
+Try to use as many tokens from this package as you can, and try to avoid creating your own local variables.
+The tokens are designed to be very generic and reusable.

+#### Code formatting with Prettier

+We use [Prettier](https://prettier.io/) to format the code in this project.
+It is recommended to set up your code editor to format your files on save.
+This will help you later when you want to merge your changes into the main branch.
+We have very strict code checking in pull requests.

+#### Linting with ESLint and Stylelint

+TypeScript and CSS files are set up with linting.
+This means that the project will scan your files for problems.
+You have to fix all errors and warnings before the code can be merged into the main branch.

+#### Use of TypeScript files

+We will not allow JavasSript files in this project in code contributions.
+TypeScript makes sure our code is safe and testable.
+If you need to run TypeScript files in the Node environment, use the `.mts` extension.

+---

-## Commit messages ✍️
+## Writing commit messages ✍️

 This monoropo uses Lerna with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification in order to create nice and readable changelogs.